 We search, upon request, for possible matches among the donated cord blood units stored in our cord blood banks and provide one or more matching units to the patient in need of transplant.
-Further, Jiachenhong is affiliated with AsiaCORD, an international organization for cord blood banking operators in Asia.
+Further, Jiachenhong is affiliated with AsiaCORD, an international organization for cord blood banking operators in Asia and also works with other cord blood banks to promote the usage of donated cord blood units.

-We are permitted to charge a fee that reflects the costs of our matching services provided and the matching units delivered.
 We generally charge a fee of RMB15,000 for providing one matching unit in a cord blood transplant.
-For the years ended March 31, 2011, 2012 and 2013 the number of successful matches found for cord blood transplants among the cord blood units donated by the public and stored at our facilities were 60, 88 and 93, respectively.
-In addition, during the years ended March 31, 2011, 2012 and 2013, there were 86, 72 and 75 donated units, respectively, used in supplementary therapies.
+For the years ended March 31, 2012, 2013 and 2014, the number of successful matches found for cord blood transplants among the cord blood units donated by the public and stored at our facilities were 88, 93 and 127, respectively.
+In addition, during the years ended March 31, 2012, 2013 and 2014, there were 72, 75 and 87 donated units, respectively, used in supplementary therapies.